akrasuski1/halb-cpu/loading-program.md

 The program data is stored on Flash chip, which is connected through a set of pins (and thus detachable).
 It would be nice to have a way to program the chip without using any exernal components, such as computer or Arduino.
-So far I thought of two alternatives:
+So far I thought of a few alternatives:

 ## Manual